Cancer Council NSW can help you cope with cancer, we provide information & support online, in person and via phone

 Online community support

-A moderated peer-support online community for people affected by cancer, their partners, family, and friends, young adults and survivors.
-This web community is a safe place to share stories, get tips and connect with others; to find, give and receive support from someone who understands.
+A moderated peer-support community for anyone affected by cancer.
+It is a supportive place to share stories, connect with others; to give and receive support from others just like you.

 Legal and financial assistance